-Catch Some Dim Sum in Europe’s Oldest Chinatown
+Get Some Dim Sum in Europe’s Oldest Chinatown

 Located just outside the bustling streets of the Red Light District is Europe’s oldest Chinatown.
 It may be small, but you can find authentic Chinese dim sum here and eat until your heart and stomach is content.
 We stumbled upon this area – walking through Chinatown was a unique and unexpected break in our day.

 The Chinese food is the highlight of this area, but you can also find many other Asian eats such as Thai, Taiwanese, and Korean.
 When you’re done, it’s only a quick, 5-minute walk back to the central area of Amsterdam.